Dilaudid is the brand name of the potent opioid hydromorphone, which is prescribed to relieve moderate to severe pain.

 - Stomach pain

-The elderly or people who fall into the special risk category lined out in the FDA labeling should talk to their doctors before starting Dilaudid.
+- Age: The elderly or people who fall into the special risk category outlined in the FDA labeling should talk to their doctors before starting Dilaudid.
 They should also potentially begin with a lower dose.

 - Antidepressant medications